 Don't give your kids an allowance just because you received one.
-You might not want to give them one at all.
+You might not want to provide them with one at all.

 I received an allowance as a kid.
-I can't remember how much it was and can't say that it created any great financial habits.
+Unfortunately, I can't remember how much it was and can't say that it created any positive financial habits.

 I got an allowance mostly because my parents got allowances when they were kids.

-But is tradition a good reason to give your kids money?
-There might be some good reasons for NOT giving your kids an allowance.
+But is tradition a valid reason to give your kids money?
+On the other hand, there might be some good reasons for NOT giving your kids an allowance.

 I've been discussing the point with my wife as our son gets to the age where we might consider a regular allowance.
-I have to admit, even after talking to some other bloggers, I'm still not sure I have settled on whether or not to give him an allowance.
+But even after talking to some other bloggers, I'm still not sure I have settled on whether or not to give him an allowance.

 But I have come across some good reasons to question conventional wisdom.